Cloudlock/marshmallow/docs/extending.rst

 Overriding how attributes are accessed
 --------------------------------------

-By default, marshmallow uses the `utils.get_value` function to pull attributes from various types of objects for serialization.
+By default, marshmallow2 uses the `utils.get_value` function to pull attributes from various types of objects for serialization.
 This will work for *most* use cases.

-However, if you want to specify how values are accessed from an object, you can override the :meth:`get_attribute <marshmallow.Schema.get_attribute>` method.
+However, if you want to specify how values are accessed from an object, you can override the :meth:`get_attribute <marshmallow2.Schema.get_attribute>` method.

 .. code-block:: python
     :emphasize-lines: 7-8